locomotivemtl/charcoal-app/README.md

 		-  [`psr/http-message`]((http://www.php-fig.org/psr/psr-7/))
 		-  [`nikic/fast-route`](https://github.com/nikic/FastRoute)

-> 👉 Development dependencies, which are optional when using charcoal-app, are described in the [Development](#development) section of this README file.
+> 👉 Development dependencies, which are optional when using charcoal-app in a project, are described in the [Development](#development) section of this README file.

 ### The PSR-7 standard (http messages)